pmndrs/drei/README.md

   alphaTest?: number
   /** Displays the texture on a SpriteGeometry always facing the camera, if set to false, it renders on a PlaneGeometry */ asSprite?: boolean
+  /** Allows for manual update of the sprite animation e.g: via ScrollControls */ offset?: number
+  /** Allows the sprite animation to start from the end towards the start */
+  playBackwards: boolean
 }
 ```